-Of 500 large-cap stocks and exchange-traded funds in my analytical universe, 77 broke beyond their 20-day price channels, all to the downside.
+Of 2,289 stocks and exchange-traded funds in this week's analytical universe, 120 that are traded on the major American stock exchanges broke beyond their 20-day price channels, five to the upside and 115 to the downside.

 In addition, 16 that are traded over the counter broke out, all to the downside.

 Within my analytical universe, 5.9% of symbols gave bull or bear signals, up from 4.7% the prior trading day.

 The ratio of bull to bear signals is 1:26, compared to 1:13 the prior trading day, a strengthening of the bearish bias in the markets.
 It is the fourth consecutive trading day with a bearish bias.

 Five of the major-exchange symbols survived my initial screening, one having broken out to the upside and four to the downside.
 They are FLTX to the upside and SNCR, VHC, WPRT and YOKU to the downside.